Why MercadoLibre Stock Has More Upside than AMZN or BABA - Cabot Wealth Network

 Net income was up over 60%.

 With both an online merchandising and a growing digital payments business, MercadoLibre is almost a hybrid between Amazon and eBay (EBAY) or PayPal (PYPL).
-As Argentina, and South America as a whole, waits out the virus at home like most of the rest of the world, business has picked up for MercadoLibre the way it has for Amazon and Alibaba.
+As Argentina, and South America as a whole, waited out the virus at home like most of the rest of the world, business picked up for MercadoLibre the way it did for Amazon and Alibaba.

-Sales were up 37% in the first quarter, and are expected to improve 32% for the year.
-Though the company has struggled to maintain profitability (much like Amazon until the last few years), its losses are expected to narrow significantly this year, from -$3.71 to -$1.01 per share.
-The company beat first-quarter earnings estimates by 8.3% at the end of April, prompting the big gap up that you see on the chart in the first week of May.
+Though the company has struggled to maintain profitability (much like Amazon did in its early days), that’s about to change: analysts expect for EPS to reach 3 cents a share this year and then explode to $4.30 next year.

 MercadoLibre Stock vs. AMZN vs. BABA

-To be sure, the valuation is extremely rich, as MELI trades at 161 times forward earnings estimates and a whopping 2,900 times trailing earnings.
+To be sure, the valuation is through the roof, as MELI trades at 3,000+ times forward earnings estimates.
 But MELI stock has been expensive for a while, and that hasn’t stopped it from rising.

-It’s up 228% in the last two years, and 547% in the last five years.
-During that time, the S&P 500 is up 13.7% and 49%, respectively.
-Argentina’s benchmark stock market index, the Merval, is up much more than the S&P in the last five years (+257%), but MercadoLibre stock has still more than doubled it.
+Argentina’s benchmark stock market index, the Merval, has more than tripled the returns in the S&P in the last five years, but MercadoLibre stock still has nearly tripled it, up a jaw-dropping 955%.

-MELI is rising faster than both AMZN and BABA stock, and its business has way more upside: according to Statista, only about 5% of retail sales in Latin America were online last year, compared to 36% in China and 11% in the U.S. The market in which MercadoLibre operates is relatively untapped, despite the immense sales growth in recent years.
+MELI is rising faster than both AMZN and BABA stock, and its business has way more upside: according to Statista, only about 5.5% of retail sales in Latin America were online in 2020, compared to 36% in China and 11% in the U.S. The market in which MercadoLibre operates is relatively untapped, despite the immense sales growth in recent years.

-Thus, it’s reasonable to think MercadoLibre stock will continue to outperform AMZN and BABA, though the sky-high valuation is a bit concerning, and the beta is a touch higher than those other two stocks at 1.68.
-I’d wait for a pullback closer to support in the mid-920s before buying (it currently trades at 960, down from all-time highs above 984 on Monday).
-Long term, however, the trajectory is quite clear.
+Thus, it’s reasonable to think MercadoLibre stock will continue to outperform AMZN and BABA, though the sky-high valuation is a bit concerning, and the beta (1.48) is a touch higher than those other two stocks.
+It’s currently in a pullback from its all-time highs at the beginning of the year, down more than 11% year to date.
+But it appears to have bottomed more than a month ago, and has inched its way back near its 50- and 200-day moving averages.
+You could buy it here, if you believe in the company’s coming profit boom and aren’t too concerned about the valuation.

 Financial News, Stock Tips, and Investing How-Tos